-I'm straight, but attracted to transexual or gay porn (or gay attracted to straight porn).
+I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn).
 What's up?

-There are two types of porn users who ask this question:
+There are two main types of porn users who question why they're watching porn that doesn't match their sexual orientation:

 - Those who have developed sexual obsessive compulsive disorder (SOCD, HOCD).